Ashkenazi Jewish cuisine: Fish

 With kosher meat not always available, fish became an important staple of the Jewish diet.
-In Eastern Europe it was sometimes especially reserved for Shabbat.
+In Eastern Europe, it was sometimes especially reserved for Shabbat.
 As fish is not considered meat in the same way that beef or poultry are, it can also be eaten with dairy products (although some Sephardim do not mix fish and dairy).

 Even though fish is parve, when they are served at the same meal, Orthodox Jews will eat them during separate courses and wash (or replace) the dishes in between.
 Gefilte fish and lox are popular in Ashkenazi cuisine.

-Gefilte fish (from German gefüllte "stuffed" fish) was traditionally made by skinning the fish steaks, usually German carp, de-boning the flesh, mincing it and sometimes mixing with finely chopped browned onions (3:1), eggs, salt or pepper and vegetable oil.
+Gefilte fish (from German gefüllte "stuffed" fish) was traditionally made by skinning the fish steaks, usually German or French carp, de-boning the flesh, mincing it and sometimes mixing with finely chopped browned onions (3:1), eggs, salt or pepper and vegetable oil.
 The fish skin and head were then stuffed with the mixture and poached.

 The religious reason for a boneless fish dish for Shabbat is the prohibition of separating bones from food while eating (borer).

 A more common commercially packaged product found today is the "Polish" gefilte-fish patties or balls, similar to quenelles, where sugar is added to the broth, resulting in a slightly sweet taste.
-Strictly speaking they are the fish filling, rather than the complete filled fish.
+Strictly speaking, they are the fish filling, rather than the complete filled fish.
 This method of serving evolved from the tradition of removing the stuffing from the skin, rather than portioning the entire fish into slices before serving.

 While traditionally made with carp or whitefish and sometimes pike, gefilte fish may also be made from any large fish: cod, haddock, or hake in the United Kingdom.

 The combination of smoked salmon, or whitefish with bagels and cream cheese is a traditional breakfast or brunch in American Jewish cuisine, made famous at New York City delicatessens.

 Vorschmack or gehakte hering (chopped herring), a popular appetizer on Shabbat, is made by chopping skinned, boned herrings with hard-boiled eggs, sometimes onions, apples, sugar or pepper and a dash of vinegar.